Trajenta Tablets is a brand of medicine containing the active ingredient linagliptin.

 - type 1 diabetes (also known as 'juvenile onset' or 'insulin-dependent' diabetes mellitus or 'IDDM'), a condition where your body does not produce any insulin

-- diabetic ketoacidosis, a condition where chemicals called ketones build up in the body or urine due to very low insulin levels.
+- diabetic ketoacidosis, a condition where chemicals called ketones build up in the body or urine due to very low insulin levels, and results in high blood sugar, rapid weight loss, nausea or vomiting.

 Alcohol, diet, exercise, and your general health all strongly affect the control of your diabetes.